ShahabSH94/AutoCompleter/README.md

 # AutoCompleter
- Auto Complete anything with a ggml model
+ Auto Complete anything using a ggml model

 a simple script that lets you auto-complete anything anywhere using your favorite ggml model